 “As we continue on, we couldn’t be more excited about the future of e-books and mobile reading.”
 Oyster writes.
 “We believe more than ever that the phone will be the primary reading device globally over the next decade—enabling access to knowledge and stories for billions of people worldwide.
 Looking forward, we feel this is best seized by taking on new opportunities to fully realize our vision for e-books.”

 Meanwhile, a new type of scam has emerged that is expanding at an increasing rate.
 Unregulated cryptocurrencies robot scams like bitcoin code automated trading software, guaranteed profits on crypto trading.

 Google is said to have already hired a portion of the Oyster team.
 The company has avoided buying the e-book provider directly.
 It has instead opted to acquire Oyster in worker components.
 Oyster’s CEO and co-founders are already on board with Google.
 The online giant is said to be working on paying investors for the right to hire more Oyster workers.
 This will be done to build a strong Google Play Books team.

 Currently, Google Play offers e-book purchases.
 It does not, however, offer a subscription service.
 Collecting Oyster workers could suggest that Google wishes to rival with the likes of Amazon more directly.
 The search engine giant is likely to enter into an online reading venture where users subscribe in order to gain access to content.
 Google Inc. has declined to give any details.

 Note: Looking to invest Google or interested in wider investment ideas we have a range of resources that could help.
-See our featured stockbrokers and mobile trading apps for US customers.
-Alternatively, for buying shares in the UK, see our featured Stockbrokers or Spreadbetting companies for more details.
+See our featured stock brokers and mobile trading apps for US customers.
+Alternatively, if you’re planning to buy shares in the UK, see our featured Stock brokers or Spreadbetting companies for more details.